Canada Research Chair in Indigenous Constitutionalism and Philosophy

 His work on indigenous constitutionalism has garnered numerous awards.
 As a graduate student, Mills was a SSHRC Talent Award winner, a Pierre Elliott Trudeau Foundation Scholar, a Vanier Canada Scholar and a Fulbright Canada Scholar.

 Aaron Mills was the lead investigator of a project he and his grandmother recently completed in their own community, taking a first step to revitalize the aadizookewin (legends-telling tradition) at Couchiching First Nation.

 Professor Mills joined the Faculty in 2018.
-On August 1, 2019, Professor Mills will take up the Canada Research Chair in Indigenous Constitutionalism and Philosophy.
+On August 1, 2019, he will take up the Canada Research Chair in Indigenous Constitutionalism and Philosophy.

 - PhD (Victoria) - 2019

 - JD (Toronto) - 2010